toextendmylimits/openai/coding_questions.md

 ## GPU Credit

+### Problem

+You're implementing a GPU credit system.

+We support three operations:

+createGrant(id, amount, ts, expTs)
+A block of credits becomes available at time ts and expires at time expTs.

+subtract(amount, ts)
+Spend credits at timestamp ts, always consuming the earliest-expiring credits first.
+If there aren’t enough credits at that moment, subtract itself does not throw.

+getBalance(ts)
+Return the number of unexpired credits available at exactly time ts.
+If at time ts (or any earlier time) a subtract did not have enough credits, then getBalance(ts) must throw an exception.

+### Solution

 Because both credit grants and subtract operations arrive out of order with arbitrary timestamps, I cannot update the balance eagerly inside createGrant or subtract.
 A later event with an earlier timestamp could completely change what the balance should have been at that time.